ankitvij7/datascience-project/stage4/data/README.md

 * RottenTomatoesMovieDatabase.csv - Raw output from Stage # 2
 * A.csv - Cleaned version of ImdbMovieDatabase.csv
 * B.csv - Cleaned version of RottenTomatoesMovieDatabase.csv
-* M.csv - Matched set Movies from A and B, using Best matcher from stage #2
+* PredictedMatchedTuples.csv - Matched set Movies from A and B, using Best matcher from stage #2
 * E.csv - Merged sets A and B
+# G.csv - Labeled data for training our classifier.
 * README.md - this file.

 # Data Details